 Sharp Weather Drop in Northern China

-A strong cold front from Seberia will race across Northern China in 2 days, dropping temperatures as much as 4 to 14 degrees in hours, forecasted China Meteorological Administration on September 19, 2010.
+A strong cold front from Siberia will race across northern China in 2 days, dropping temperatures as much as 4 to 14 degrees in hours, forecasted China Meteorological Administration on September 19, 2010.

 According to the report, there will a 4-to-8 degrees drop in the majority parts of Northern China (the lands north to the Yangtze River).
-In some areas of Northeastern China, the drop could be 14 degrees.
-Accompanying the temperature drop are rainfalls, varying from showers to moderate rains.
+In some areas of northeastern China, the drop could be 14 degrees.
+Accompanying the temperature drop are rainfall, varying from showers to moderate rains.

 So travelers heading to the northern part should consult for the detailed weather conditions in their destinations.
-It would be wise to take some warm clothes, raincoats (or unbrellas) and proof-skid shoes along.
+It would be wise to take some warm clothes, raincoats (or umbrellas) and proof-skid shoes along.

 Typhoon Fanapi Landed on Fujian Province, Intensity Weakened